evoldoers/biomake/README.md

 Unlike makefiles, whitespace is irrelevant.
-However, you do need the quotes, and remember the closing ".", as this is prolog syntax.
+However, you do need the quotes, and remember the closing ".", as this is Prolog syntax.

 If you prefer to stick with GNU Make syntax, the above `Makespec.pro` is equivalent to the following `Makefile`: